mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 }
 ~~~~~~~~~~

-which differs only from the previous probe capability in that it states that results can be exported via the `wss` protocol.
-Subsequent queries can be sent to the repository in response to the query capability:
+which differs only from the previous probe Capability in that it states that Results can be exported via the `wss` protocol.
+Subsequent queries can be sent to the repository in response to the query Capability:

 ~~~~~~~~~~
 {